moclojer/mockingbird/README.md

 ```

+Copy our [tailwind.config.js](tailwind.config.js), specially the colors, into your own config.

 # Usage

 add a import on a specific component or layout component you want and load it in your screen